FaithGakori/PowerBi-Projects/README.md

 # Power BI-Projects
 The repository contains various PowerBi projects.
-A detailed description of each dashboard/report is explained below:
+A detailed description of each dashboard/report is explained below.
+Note: for every .pbix a pdf is provided for a quick overview.

 ## 1. Call Center